Quick summary

 How can it just happen all by itself, right?

-Below is the most common reasons that links are reported broken:
+Below are the most common reasons that links are reported broken:

 - Updated URL: If you changed a page’s URL to fix a typo without setting up a redirect, any links to the old URL will break.